 Things To Do in Endicott Arm & Dawes Glacier

-Endicott Arm is one of the largest breeding grounds for harbor seals on the planet.
+Endicott Arm is one of the largest breeding grounds for harbour seals on the planet.
 Keep your eyes peeled for these creatures splashing in icy waters near the ship.
-Along the shore you might also glimpse brown bears, bald eagles, sea ducks, deer, moose and wolves.
+Along the shore, you might also glimpse brown bears, bald eagles, sea ducks, deer, moose and wolves.

 Your journey through scenic Endicott Arm Fjord ends with a front-row view of Dawes Glacier.
-Standing over 600 feet tall and a half-mile wide, this very active icecap is known for its spectacular calving displays which produce huge, chunky icebergs that float in area waters.
+Standing over 182 metres tall and 0.8 km wide, this very active ice cap is known for its spectacular calving displays which produce huge, chunky icebergs that float in area waters.

 Best Deals to Endicott Arm & Dawes Glacier, Alaska